bigfuncloud/static-template/README.md

 The template runs the [Caddy](https://caddyserver.com/) web server, which is very powerful.
-By uncommenting the `templates` directive in [Caddyfile](Caddyfile#L5), you can use Go templates in every file, which include will run server-side includes, Markdown rendering, and much more.
+By uncommenting the `templates` directive in [Caddyfile](Caddyfile#L5), you can use Go templates in every file, which can run server-side includes, render Markdown, and much more.

 For documentation on Caddy templates, [see here](https://caddyserver.com/docs/modules/http.handlers.templates#docs)!